 How long do turkey taco meal prep bowls last in the fridge?

-Cooked ground turkey and assembled bowls last up to 4 days in the fridge when stored in airtight containers at 40°F or below.
+Up to 4 days in airtight containers at 40°F or below.
 Keep fresh toppings like avocado and salsa separate and add them right before eating.

 Can I freeze turkey taco meal prep bowls?